CryptoKnight0911/Projects/README.md

 My Next lab in Azure.
 Just started working in Azure this week and I am impressed.
 One simple sentence to explain Azure: Azure takes something really difficult and makes it really easy!
+Made some changes to lab I was using the 16.04 LTS UBUNTU server but switched to 18.04 and updated it on my labs.
+It wasn't taking a few commands and still need to work out some of the kinks with GNS3 server uploading IOS files????

 ![image](https://user-images.githubusercontent.com/78753943/114335994-dcb4ac00-9b02-11eb-8f3b-86a0eeb99ee1.png)